BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/screen-archery-guide-part-1.md

 # Understanding the basic tools and tricks for screen archery

-## Tools and Shortcuts {.tabset}
+## Tools and Shortcuts
 Default methods to take screenshots and videos in Baldur's Gate 3 on Windows 10/11.
 Please note that this information may not be exhaustive, and the settings listed reflect default configurations, which may differ if customized on your PC.
+## Tools and Shortcuts {.tabset}

 ### Screenshots
 |Method for Screenshots       |Hotkey                                      |Default Save Location                                    |Download Link                                                                                                                                         |